 Who is the Plan Administrator?

-VALIC, a leader in tax-qualified retirement plans, is the administrator of the Plan.
-For more information regarding the FICA Alternative Plan, including investment options, contact VALIC at 1-800-448-2542.
-Individual account information is accessible on VALIC Online at www.aigvalic.com.
+AIG Retirement Services (VALIC), a leader in tax-qualified retirement plans, is the administrator of the Plan.
+For more information regarding the FICA Alternative Plan, including investment options, contact AIG Retirement Services (VALIC) at 1-800-448-2542.
+Individual account information is accessible on AIG Retirement Services (VALIC) Online at www.valic.com.